House Owner

 House Owner is a 2019 Indian Tamil language action drama film written and directed by Lakshmy Ramakrishnan and produced by her husband Ramakrishnan Gopalakrishnan under the banner of Monkey Creative Labs and in association with Seven Wonders Motion Pictures.
 House Owner is one among 21 Indian films, and one of the only two Tamil films, selected to be showcased in the Indian Panorama, the flagship component of the International Film Festival of India (IFFI), Goa 2019.
-The film stars Kishore, Sriranjini, Pasanga Kishore and Lovelyn in the lead roles.
+The film stars Kishore, Sriranjani, Pasanga Kishore and Lovelyn in the lead roles.
 M. Ghibran composed the background score of the film.
 Principal photography commenced on 10 July 2018.
 The film had its theatrical release on 28 June 2019 and received positive reviews from critics.

 Plot

 Vasu and Radha, an elderly couple who were madly in love, face problems when Vasu, a former army officer, gets diagnosed with Alzheimer's and Radha must deal with his changing behaviour.